AkankshaShrimal/React-Native-ChatBot/README.md

 ## Running React Native application:

--Install the 'Expo' client app on your iOS or Android phone.
+-Install the `Expo` client app on your iOS or Android phone.

 -Connect to the same wireless network as your PC and run successfully.